-The good news for locals is that there is an Alberta rate that gives you 20% off until sometime in October.
+The good news for locals is that there is an Alberta rate that gives you regular discounts.
 For everyone else you can save by booking online on days or at times with lower visitation rates.
-There is also a great deal where you can book the gondola along with dinner that includes an appetizer and main course at the Sky Bistro for $112.60 per adults (fall 2020 pricing)

 Where to stay in Banff

 If you’re planning to have dinner at the Sky Bistro – with a glass or two of wine, it’s a good idea to stay in Banff.
 You’re spoiled for choice.
 The following are a few suggestions.

 On this trip I stayed at the Elk + Avenue Hotel – a comfortable spot with updated rooms that’s close to everything including a Good Earth Café.

 I’ve also enjoyed stays at the Mount Royal Hotel (its got a hot-tub with a view) the Moose Hotel & Suites, Buffalo Mountain Lodge and the Fairmont Banff Springs Hotel – but that’s a splurge.